 Please check the relevant course entries section to see whether you need to attend an assessment session for your chosen course.

-We ask that you enrol online rather than visit the centre in person.
+We ask that you, where possible, enrol online (except for ESOL, English, computing and maths courses where you are asked to enrol in person and have an appointment for assessment) rather than visit the centre in person.
 This will ensure that visitor numbers are, as far as possible, controlled and social distancing can be maintained and not overcrowd our reception area.

 Enrolment is subject to eligibility, space and course viability.

 You can enrol on only one course per academic year.
 Exceptions to this may only be permitted within accredited courses.